lofar-astron/PyBDSF/doc/source/capabilities.rst

     * The residual ch0 image, after subtracting fitted Gaussians, is processed using the *à trous* wavelet transform to generate images at various scales.
 Islands are identified in each of these wavelet images and fitted with Gaussians, all of which are then grouped to form pyramidal sources.
 These can be used further by the user as a starting point for morphological filters.

-    * Since the ionosphere affects low frequencies significantly, PyBDSM can also estimate the spatial variation of the PSF across the image, which can be used to correct various source parameters.
+    * Since the ionosphere affects low frequencies significantly, PyBDSF can also estimate the spatial variation of the PSF across the image, which can be used to correct various source parameters.

 .. rubric:: Footnotes
 .. [#f1] http://www.stsci.edu/resources/software_hardware/pyfits/